Political Columnists and Writers

 Outlook

-The U.S. Department of Labor (DOL) predicts that employment growth for reporters and correspondents (including political columnists) will decline significantly through 2028.
-Job opportunities for writers and authors (including political writers) are expected to show little or no change through 2028, according to the DOL.
+The U.S. Department of Labor (DOL) predicts that employment for reporters and correspondents (including political columnists) will decline by 3 percent from 2023 through 2033.
+Job opportunities for writers and authors who are employed by newspaper publishers are expected to decline by 19.4 percent from 2023 through 2033, according to the DOL.
+A slight employment decline is expected for writers ...